-Mathematical Applications for the Management, Life, and Social Sciences, Harshbarger/Reynolds 5th Edition, will be used beginning Wi 97.
+Mathematical Applications for the Management, Life, and Social Sciences, Harshbarger/Reynolds 5th Edition, and Supplement for Math 131(from: A Companion to Calculus), Ebersole/Schattscheider/ et al.

-Introduction to Matrices Multiplication of Matrices Solving Systems of Equations Inverse of a Square Matrix Applications of Matrices (2.1) (2.2) (2.3) (2.4) (2.5) Linear Inequalities Linear Programming Simplex Method of Maximization Simplex Method of Duality and Minimization Simplex Method with Mixed Constraints (3.1, 3.2) (3.3) (3.4) (3.5) (3.6)
+Introduction to Matrices Multiplication of Matrices Solving Systems of Equations Inverse of a Square Matrix Applications of Matrices (2.1) (2.2) (2.3) (2.4) (2.5) Linear Inequalities Linear Programming Simplex Method of Maximization Simplex Method of Duality and Minimization (3.1, 3.2) (3.3) (3.4) (3.5) Secant Lines, Tangent Lines Lines Fitting Curves - Slopes Velocity and Marginal Cost Distance Traveled from Velocity Curve Area of Regions with Piecewise Linear Bdy.
+Reimann Sums (1.7) 6-A 6-B,6-C 19-A 19-B 19-C

-Fitting Graphs to Data

-Lines Fitting Curves - Slopes

-Velocity and Marginal Cost

-Distance Traveled from Velocity Curve

-Area of Regions with Piecewise Linear Bdy.